remimikalsen/sparebank1_pengerobot/README.md

 **Troubleshooting**: Check logs and diagnostics for each instance separately if issues arise.

-**Rate Limiting with Multiple Instances**: Each OAuth client has its own 60 API calls/hour limit.
-However, be mindful of total account monitoring across all instances to avoid overwhelming your setup with API calls.
+**Rate Limiting with Multiple Instances**: Each OAuth client has its own 60 API calls/hour limit (from my understanding, but I might be wrong).
+Be mindful of total account monitoring across all instances to avoid overwhelming your setup with API calls.
+The integration wil automatically back off if it enters a state where it gets HTTP 429 back from the server.

 ## Troubleshooting 🔧